kgruszczynski/sfar/README.md

 You can add your own cover image to your mp3 files (just replace cover.jpeg with your custom image)

-you can add your pre- and -post jingles/sounds (BETA)
+you can add your pre.mp3 and post.mp3 jingles/sounds
+which are merged with every flashcard (ALFA)